-Your doctor may ask you to scrub your eyelashes for a period before surgery to get rid of (makeup) residues and debris along the eye lashes.
-Also before surgery, arrange for transportation to and from your surgery and your first follow-up visit.
-On the day of surgery, your doctor might give you some medicine to make you relax.
-This medicine impairs your ability to drive and your vision may be blurry.
-Even if you don’t drive make sure someone can bring you home after surgery.
+Your doctor may ask you to scrub your eyelashes for a period before surgery to get rid of makeup residues and debris along the eyelashes.
+Also, before surgery, arrange for transportation to and from your surgery and your first follow-up visit.
+On the day of surgery, your doctor might give you some medication to make you relax.
+This medicine will impair your ability to drive and your vision may be blurry.
+Even if you don’t drive, make sure someone can bring you home after surgery.

 The surgery should take less than 30 minutes.
 You will lie on your back in a reclining chair in an exam room containing the laser system.
 The laser system includes a large machine with a microscope attached to it and a computer control screen.
-Before the start of surgery, your doctor will have programmed the computer to vaporize a specified amount of tissue based on the measurements taken at your pre-op evaluations.
+Before the start of surgery, your specialist in LASIK treatment in Dubai will have already programmed the computer to vaporize a specified amount of tissue based on the measurements taken at your pre-op evaluations.

-A numbing drop will be placed in your eye, the area around your eye will be cleaned, and an instrument called a lid speculum will be used to help keep your eyelids open.
+A numbing drop will be placed in your eye.
+The area around your eye will be cleaned, and an instrument called a lid speculum would be used to help keep your eyelids open.

-A ring will be used to hold onto your eye and very high pressures will be applied to create measured suction onto the cornea.
-Your vision will dim while the suction ring is on, and you may feel the pressure and experience some discomfort during this part of the procedure.
-The microkeratome, is attached to the suction ring to create a flap in your cornea.
+A ring will be used to hold onto your eye, and very high pressures will be applied to create measured suction onto the cornea.
+Your vision will dim while the suction ring is on.
+You may feel the pressure and experience some discomfort during this part of the procedure.
+The microkeratome, which is attached to the suction ring, will then create a flap in your cornea.

-The microkeratome is removed and the suction ring is released.
+The microkeratome will then be removed and the suction ring released.
 You will be able to see, but with fluctuating degrees of blurred vision during the rest of the procedure.
-The doctor will lift the flap and fold it back on its hinge, and dry the exposed tissue.
+Your LASIK specialist will lift the flap and fold it back on its hinge and dry the exposed tissue.

-The laser will be positioned over your eye and you will be asked to stare at a light.
+The laser will be positioned over your eye, and you will be asked to stare at a light.
 This is not the laser used to remove tissue from the cornea.
 This light is to help you fixate by staring at a fixed object for about 60 seconds.
-(Remove), you may not be a good candidate for this surgery.

 When your eye is in the correct position, your doctor will start the laser.
 At this point in the surgery, you may become aware of new sounds and smells.